 UPDATE: Here are the Destinations that will be Welcoming International Travellers Again

-While it’s still recommended by many global governments not to travel internationally for “non-essential” purposes, many of the destinations we specialize in are starting to ease some of these border restrictions in an attempt to welcome international travellers back as early as mid-July!
+While it’s still recommended by many global governments not to travel internationally for “non-essential” purposes, many of the destinations we specialize in are starting to ease some of these border restrictions in an attempt to welcome international travellers back – some have opened as early as mid-July!

-We are excited to be able to travel again in the near future, however, there could still be delays within the first year of travel due to enhanced cleaning protocols in place, which include frequent use of medical-grade cleaning materials for guest rooms, airports, public spaces and vehicles as well as updated guest contact measures and payment solutions that adhere to social distancing protocols.
-Best to always check with your travel advisor on the safety and health measures implemented by your destination, airline, hotel and tour operator(s).
+We are excited to be able to travel again in the near future, however, there could still be delays within the first year of travel due to enhanced cleaning protocols in place, which include frequent use of medical-grade cleaning materials for guest rooms, airports, public spaces and vehicles.
+As well, there have been updated guest contact measures and payment solutions to adhere to social distancing protocols.
+Best to always check with your travel advisor on the safety and health measures implemented by your visiting destination, airline, hotel and tour operator(s).

 If you’re wondering when you will be able to travel again, here’s an update on each of the destinations we sell: